 8. TRUGLOW Cross-Tech

-TRUGLOW is going to round out the remainder of the field, simply because their scopes offer the greatest variety of style while still providing good value at relatively cost-effective price points.
-The Cross Tech is a beautiful little scope that won’t break the bank, costing around $100 USD.
+TRUGLOW is going to round out the remainder of the field, simply because their scopes offer the greatest variety of styles while still providing good value at relatively cost-effective price points.
+The Cross-Tech is a beautiful little scope that won’t break the bank, costing around $100 USD.
 Dual-color illumination of the reticle, rugged shock and water resistance, and a 4x magnification ratio make this a tremendous budget-friendly crossbow scope.

 9. TRUGLOW 4×32 Compact

 TRUGLOW’s Compact Crossbow Scope is a small package that comes in at around $90 USD.
 This is your bare-bones, run-of-the-mill workhorse crossbow scope.
 With no illumination, it loses some of its lusters, but you can put this scope through the wringer, drag it through the mud, bang it against a tree, and still pull off very accurate shots.
 Nothing fancy, just down and dirty 4x magnification and a sleek look.